OsiriX-Foundation/kheops/README.md

 export default messages;
 ```

+Now you can begin your translation for KHEOPS.
+To see all translations used in the UI, you can copy and past the contents of the `KheopsUI/src/lang/example.json` in your JSON file to be sure to don't forget any translation.

+#### Display your language in the UI

 In the file **KheopsUI/src/components/navheader.vue** add the new language in the `availableLanguage` data.
 The new language will be loaded when it is selected.
 For example on adding `es` in `availableLanguage`, the file `es.js` will be loaded when the language spanish selected.